Ah…it is post-Thanksgiving.

 - The gift of functioning and organized gear

-Once you purge your gear, it is time to organize and take care of your current equipment.
+Once you purge your equipment, it is time to organize and take care of your current gear.

 The best way to make use of your time bank is to have minimal prep time.